stevemao/otto/README.md

 ***

-## Design
+## Design && Extras

-Also, you can download all assets in psd format: [Otto](https://www.dropbox.com/s/acf9c3lnzflakpm/otto.zip?dl=1)
+Also, you can download all assets in psd format and some extras: [Otto](https://github.com/oivva/otto-goodies)

 ***